TRANSACTIONS

 exoleta, Cardium edule, Astarte

-borealis, Astarte comftressa (with both valves intact),
+borealis, Astarte compressa (with both valves intact),

-Dentalium entalis, Cyprina islandia, Peecten islandicus and Tellina
+Dentalium entalis, Cyprina islandica, Peecten

-balthica.
+Tellina balthica.

 At Flamborough, waggonettes were taken to the Lighthouses, the "blowholes"